Nannies Versus Daycares: The Case for Germs - TENT Blog

 There are many pluses and minuses to both working with a private nanny versus having your child attend a daycare.
 Your family’s personal priorities and attitudes about germs may direct you to make the decision which works best for your household.

 There are many benefits to having a nanny.
 Employing a private caregiver allows you to set the rules, the expectations, and the standards in which s/he performs.
 Having a private household worker allows you to legally use a video monitor to assess and record their behavior to help you judge whether to continue their employment or not.
-As the employer you can have The Elite Nanny Team locate a babysitter who can assist with making dinner, folding laundry, maintaining sanitary conditions, or drive your child to appointments and playdates.
-Additionally you can determine the developmental activities your child engages in.
+As the employer, you can have The Elite Nanny Team locate a babysitter who can assist with making dinner, folding laundry, maintaining sanitary conditions, or drive your child to appointments and playdates.
+Additionally, you can determine the developmental activities your child engages in.

 Interestingly, during my research, these same major label articles entitled names such as “Day Care Infections May Mean Fewer Sick Days” in The New York Times would then describe the fewer later illnesses were a shallow conclusion if one digs deeper the overall big picture conclusion deems that little benefit is exhibited by exposing young children to increasing rates of infection, such as at a daycare.
-“By age 6, children in the two groups [preschool and school age kids} averages similar numbers of total episodes [of illness}.”
-Furthermore, in a study covering infants thru school age kids much more medicine was needed.
+“By age 6, children in the two groups [preschool and school-age kids} averages similar numbers of total episodes [of illness}.”
+Furthermore, in a study covering infants thru school-age kids much more medicine was needed.
 “Children who attended daycare in the first year of life had more infections earlier and fewer later...this lead to more doctor visits overall, and more antibiotics.”
 (Klass, 2016).

 The problem with more antibiotics means more immunity and less effectiveness of antibiotics which can be a lifelong problem and one that can have terminal consequences when someone’s body stops responding to medicine.
 Antibiotics don’t stop working but as more and more antibiotics are administered the more resistance your child’s body develops to them.
-According to Scientific American bacteria becomes resistance to antibiotics by four methods.
+According to Scientific American bacteria becomes resistant to antibiotics by four methods.
 The first is a mutation by DNA.
 The second is that some bacteria produce enzymes that destroy antibiotics before they work.
 Third, altered cell walls of bacteria can prevent antibiotics from penetrating it.
-And fourth, “Efflux Pumps” are a mechanization which forms to eject antibiotics from bacterial cells.
+And fourth, “Efflux Pumps” are mechanization which forms to eject antibiotics from bacterial cells.
 Any of these methods can encourage illness to spread when the body becomes immune to antibiotics and as germs alter their makeup.